The National Library of Scotland has a fine collection of early plays.

 There are an estimated 10,000 playbills and programmes in the general collections for theatres throughout Scotland.

-Only some of them are recorded in the main catalogue.
+Only some of them are recorded in Library Search.
 However, our Scottish Theatre Programmes database provides access to over 4,300 records for some of the programmes, playbills and posters held by the Library.

 We do purchase early playbills and theatre literature with a Scottish connection, and all such acquisitions will be described in the main catalogue.